 4.9.
 Communications.
 Services/Services-related Announcements.
 We will send you services-related announcements when it is necessary to do so.
 For instance, if our Services are temporarily suspended for maintenance, we might send you an email or other communications.
 App Notifications.
 We may send you notifications on your mobile device.
 You may disable these notifications in the settings of your device.
 Customer Service.
 Based upon the Personal Data you provide us, we will send you a welcoming email to verify your username and password.
 We will also communicate with you in response to your inquiries, to provide the services you request, and to manage your Directly Account.
 We will communicate with you by email or telephone, in accordance with your indicated preferences.

 5. Choices and Rights

 5.2.
 Access Rights.
 Individuals located in certain countries, such as the European Union or EEA, have certain statutory rights in relation to their Personal Data.
-Please read section 7.5 below carefully so you understand all your rights and how to exercise them.
+Please read Section 7.5 below carefully so you understand all of your rights and how to exercise all of your rights.

 The security of your Personal Data is important to us.
 We follow generally accepted industry standards to protect the Data submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your Data, we cannot guarantee its absolute security.

-We urge you to take steps to keep your Personal Data safe (including your account password), and to log-out of your account after use.
+We urge you to take steps to keep your Personal Data safe (including your account password), and to log out of your account after use.
 If your Directly Account is hacked, this may lead to unauthorized access, so be careful to keep your account data secure.
-You use our Website and Services at your own risk, and you’re responsible for taking reasonable measures to secure your account (like using a strong password).
+You use our Website and Services at your own risk, and you are responsible for taking reasonable measures to secure your account (like using a strong password).